Mirantis/kqueen/docs/kqueen.rst

       - Configuration file to load during startup

     * - LOG_LEVEL
-      - WARNING
+      - INFO
-      - Logging level for `app.logger` (string)
+      - Logging level for `kqueen_api` (string)

     * - SECRET_KEY
       - None
       - This key is used for server-side encryption (cookies, secret database fields).
+Length must be at least 16 characters
     * - ETCD_HOST
       - localhost
       - Address of hostname for etcd server